 Incentive compensation paid or payable to each of our executive officers will not be deemed to be fully earned and vested, and must be repaid to the extent such incentive compensation becomes subject to clawback pursuant to the provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act, any rules promulgated thereunder or the rules and regulations of the NYSE.
-Our executive officers' incentive-based compensation, including equity-based incentive compensation, is also subject to our Executive Compensation Clawback Policy, under which the Compensation Committee may seek recoupment of incentive compensation if any of our executive officers engages in fraud, willful misconduct or gross negligence that directly caused or otherwise directly contributed to the need for a material restatement of our financial results in order to comply with federal securities laws.
+Our executive officers' incentive-based compensation, including equity-based incentive compensation, is also subject to our Executive Compensation Recovery (Clawback) Policy, under which in the event of an accounting restatement of the Company's financial statements due to the Company's material noncompliance with any financial reporting requirement under U.S. securities laws, the Company shall seek to promptly recover from any covered executive officer the amount of incentive-based compensation received by such executive officer in excess of the amount of incentive-based compensation that would have been received by such executive officer if the calculation was determined based on the accounting restatement.